 The section "I" describes the filling of the weld normally on the head sides of a connection.
 The section is filled completely and may be welded from one or two sides.

-Remark: Section "I" is not be confused with seam weld subtype "i_weld" (cf. section 7.2.4.1 Type Specification)!
+Section "I" is not be confused with seam weld subtype "i_weld" (see 10.2.4.1 Type Specification).